| 1 | Scrub python |

 Maximum length: 241cm.

-The Anchieta’s cobra is a relatively uncommon species of northern Namibia, northern Botswana, and western Zimbabwe.
+Anchieta’s cobra is a relatively uncommon species of northern Namibia, northern Botswana, and western Zimbabwe.
 It’s a creature of open areas such as dry savannahs, and as the image above proves, paved roads.
-Anchieta’s cobra (Naja anchietae) is a fast-moving and adventurous species, like many cobras, and to them, a road is probably equivalent to a large rock slab on a hillside.
+Anchieta’s cobras (Naja anchietae) are fast-moving and adventurous, like many cobras, and to them, a road is probably equivalent to a large rock slab on a hillside.
 In other words, nothing to worry about at all.

-Anchieta’s cobra is a relatively dull species, but some individuals have thick, encircling bands which cover their entire bodies.
+Anchieta’s cobra is relatively dull in appearance, but some individuals have thick, encircling bands which cover their entire bodies.
 The actual bite of this species is poorly researched.
 Although many bites have doubtlessly happened, there have been few detailed case studies.
 But the evidence suggests that Anchieta’s cobra may be particularly neurotoxic.

-The study found that Naja anchietae had the highest proportion of 3FTx of all species tested, comprising 96.65% of all toxins in the venom.
-In 2nd was the snouted cobra (95.86%), and the snakes with the fewest were black-necked spitting cobras from Nigeria (41.26%).
-If you meet Anchieta’s cobra on a highway, don’t run them over, but certainly don’t stop and pat them on the head.
+The study found that Anchieta’s cobra had the highest proportion of 3FTx of all species tested, comprising 96.65% of total toxins in the venom.
+In 2nd was the snouted cobra (95.86%), while the fewest were found in black-necked spitting cobras from Nigeria (41.26%).
+If you meet Anchieta’s cobra on a highway, don’t run this snake over, but certainly don’t stop and pat it on the head.

 Maximum length: 233.7cm.

-The west diamondback is the most common rattlesnake of the southern USA, ranging from California in the west to Arkansas in the east, and as far south as Mexico City.
-They cause a high total of bites annually, injecting up to 500mg of a severely cytotoxic, kidney-destroying venom.
+The western diamondback is the most common rattlesnake of the southern USA, ranging from California in the west to Arkansas in the east, and as far south as Mexico City.
+It causes a high total of bites annually, injecting up to 500mg of a severely cytotoxic, kidney-destroying venom.

 Compared to other rattlesnakes, western diamondbacks are more likely to appear on roads because of their habitats.
 This species appears on desert flats far more commonly than its cousins, as well as mesquite grassland and walking trails in hills near busy towns.
-Meanwhile, the rock rattlesnake lives on rocky slopes in remote deserts, reducing the amount of highways they can jump down to.
+Meanwhile, the rock rattlesnake lives on rocky slopes in high altitude forests, miles away from busy roads.

-Don’t run over western diamondbacks, don’t touch any dead ones you find, don’t touch living ones.
+Don’t run over the western diamondback rattlesnake, don’t touch any dead ones you find, don’t touch any living ones.
 In fact, it’s best not to interact with this species in any way.

 Maximum length: 267.7cm.

-The gopher snake is a large constrictor of the western US which preys mainly on mammals, and encountering them on roads is a regular occurrence.
-This species is abundant in California, where they’re the most common snake which reptile controllers are called out to deal with.
-They’re everywhere in Colorado, Washington, Oregon and Nevada alike.
+The gopher snake is a large constrictor of the western US which preys mainly on mammals.
+It’s particularly abundant in California, where it’s the single most common snake reptile controllers are summoned to deal with.
+Gopher snakes are everywhere in Colorado, Washington, Oregon and Nevada alike.

 There’s also 6 different subspecies, including the Sonoran gopher snake of the south.
 Gopher snakes get around a lot, and their escapades commonly take them to roads.
-This isn’t a shy burrow snake, although they do enter burrows to hibernate and swallow up families of mice.
+This isn’t a shy burrow dweller, although it does enter burrows to hibernate and swallow up families of mice.
 Gopher snakes are generally adventurous, appearing in a variety of open habitats, including grassland, shrubland, towns, parks, rocky slopes and prairies.
 Further south, they’re found in semi-deserts as well.

 Encountering a gopher snake on a road is only a mildly impressive story.
 Swerving your car to perfectly avoid one would be slightly more impressive.
 Theoretically, a gopher snake could slither through your open car door, and snuggle up onto the seat while you’re arguing with somebody on your phone, shocking you as you turn around.

-Fortunately, they’re not strong enough to constrict your car, or long enough.
-This species isn’t exactly a true constrictor anyway.
-Rather than constricting all mice or shrews they encounter, gopher snakes often haphazardly pin them to the ground, or perhaps an underground tunnel wall, and then swallow.
+Fortunately, this snake isn’t strong enough to constrict your car, or long enough.
 This isn’t a dangerous snake to meet on a road; gopher snakes resemble rattlesnakes, but lack any venom of their own.

 Maximum length: 105cm.